Dr. Howlader is an Assistant

 Nano-Systems laboratory of the Electrical and Computer Engineering

 Department at McMaster University in Hamilton, Ontario, Canada.

-His research focuses on the fabrication of sensors and their
+His research focuses on the design, fabrication, characterization and

-integration to create integrated systems for sensing applications.
+integrated sensing systems for environmental and health applications.

 International Conference on Electronic Packaging in 2003.

 Endowed Assistant and Associate Professor with the Research Center for

 Advanced Science and Technology at the University of Tokyo, he was

 engaged in teaching and research in the field of microsystems

 immediately on electrochemcial sensing of analytes in biofluids.